Naples Homes & Real Estate

 Naples Real Estate Market

 People interested in moving to Naples have a variety of home styles and prices to consider.
 Buying a single-family home in Naples may start at around $250,000 and exceed $2.5 million.
 The most luxurious homes in Naples can be listed anywhere between $3 million and $50 million.
 Additionally, waterfront homes in Naples are especially popular.
 Homes with swimming pools in Naples are also very desirable, and Naples condos can provide a relaxing beach-town residence.
-The cost of living in Naples will vary by property and other factors.
-People on a budget will still find plenty of great and affordable Naples neighborhoods.
+Those interested in building a custom, new construction home can work with one of Naples' top home builders.

 Naples Community Amenities

 Naples offers a range of amenities for both tourists and residents for its high-end shopping, luxury golf courses, and expansive resorts.
-Nature abounds at the Naples Botanical Garden, the Corkscrew Swamp Sanctuary, the Everglades National Park, and the numerous beaches in the area.
+Nature abounds at the Naples Botanical Garden, which is also an excellent kid-friendly activity; the Corkscrew Swamp Sanctuary; the Everglades National Park; and the numerous beaches in the area.
 Fishing at the Naples Pier has long been a tradition of the area.
 Shoppers love the antique stores in the 3rd Street South shopping district, the Naples downtown art galleries, or the upscale open-air shopping opportunities at Waterside Shops and Tin City.
 Getting to any of these activities is easy with Naples' many public transportation options.
+Some neighborhoods are particularly walkable, allowing access to things to do without a car.

 Naples, Florida, is a marvelous destination for outdoor activities, such as relaxing on the beach, playing a round of golf, or enjoying one of its many parks or numerous trails.
 The velvety white sands are breathtaking along Vanderbilt Beach and Delnor-Wiggins Pass State Park.
 Downtown Naples is within walking distance of Naples Beach.
 Naples is known for its impressive golf courses.